Google Ads link

-These steps can get complicated and increase the chances of an error, so we urge you to create an entirely new integration, perhaps syncing into a different schema, in either of the cases:
+IMPORTANT: The above cases can get complicated and increase the chances of an error, so we urge you to create a new connector, perhaps syncing into a different schema, in either of the cases:

 Reports do not support deleted rows because they often record events and data chronologically, so it is impossible to delete data that has already been logged.